Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/call-microsoft-graph-api.md

 <a name="msg_nav_from_set_to_member"> </a>
 ###Navigation from a set to a member

-To view the information about a user, get the `User` entity from the `users` collection on the tenant.
+To view the information about a user, you get the `User` entity from the `users` collection on the tenant.
 To do so, you can navigate from the tenant to users and then to the specific user identified by its identifier, using an HTTPS GET request.
 For a `User` entity, either the `objectId` or `userPrincipalName` property may be used as the identifier.
 The following example request uses the `userPrincipalName` value as the user's Id.

 ```no-highlight